mrled/lability-tutorial/04-SimpleExpanded/index.markdown

 That said, it is best practice to define the version in your configuration data, because doing so allows you to specify a specific resource version rather than simply using whatever is installed locally.
-Lability will automatically download any (specified version of) a module in `DSCReources`, and save it to `$env:LabilityResourcePath`.
+Lability will automatically download any (specified version of) a module in `DSCResources`, and save it to `$env:LabilityResourcePath`.
 This makes your configurations more portable, and protects against accidentally installing a new version of the resource that may include breaking changes.